COVID-19: Invitation to Chinese doctors suicidal, NARD warns

 By Joseph Erunke

-Nigerian doctors under the aegis of Nigerian Association of Resident Doctors, NARD, have warned of the consequences of extending an invitation to Chinese doctors by the federal government following the outbreak of coronavirus in the country.
+Nigerian doctors under the aegis of Nigerian Association of Resident Doctors, NARD, have warned of the consequences of extending invitation to Chinese nationals by the federal government following the outbreak of coronavirus in the country.

-The association which claimed that throwing the country’s international borders to Chinese was suicidally accused the government of championing illegality by its intention.
+The association which claimed that throwing the country’s international borders to Chinese was suicidal, accused the government of championing illegality by its intention.

 “The crafty Chinese scientists should be the last group of friends to trust at this time given how unreliably and covertly they have managed the information around the pandemic beginning from the data around its origin, characteristics, and other virulence features to help the nations yet to experience the surge to be better prepared.